zhao-shenglong/major_project/README.md

 - **Details of approach**
     - The method I have chosen to modify my group code was the 'User Input'.
     - My code is unique from other members in my group because:
         1. Our group code, as well as my group members' individual code, were designed to be able to interact with the camera on a laptop.
 However, I do not have a camera on my computer and I had to give up the idea for my own individual code, though I did think it would be more interesting and creative.
-        2.
+So my individual code was based on the first and initial iteration of the group code.
+        2. The modifications I did to the group code were to change the colour and the size, and made them interactable.
+    - I did not make too many changes to the group code: I added commands that identify the X and Y position of the mouse on the canvas, in order to achieve a real-time particles' colour and size changes.
+I also modified the colour parameters while particles drawing to make the colour changes executable.